 Borden Flats Lighthome, Somerset, MA

-This eye-catching off-shore lighthouse, located between Somerset and Fall River, is available for overnight stays via its Overnight Keepers Program from April to November, as well as a few nights in December upon request, starting at $395 per night.
+If you’re looking for a secluded lighthouse you can stay in overnight, it doesn’t get much more remote than this eye-catching off-shore lighthouse located between Somerset and Fall River.
+It’s available for overnight stays via its Overnight Keepers Program from April to November, as well as a few nights in December upon request, starting at $395 per night.
 Built in 1881 and inhabited by keepers until 1963, the Borden Flats Lighthome is very cozy and welcoming, and it can accommodate two guests for up to two nights.
 The lighthouse is completely off the grid and powered by solar panels and batteries.
 There is no WiFi in the lighthouse, but guests are so busy enjoying the view from the lantern room that they are unlikely to miss it.
 Complimentary boat service from Borden Light Marina is offered to guests.

 Bakers Island Lighthouse, Salem, MA